qoncrete/qoncrete.com/resources.md/common/security-reliability.md

 ### Real Time Auditing
-Our hardware load balancers continuesly monitor and audit all access logs for potentional intrusions.
+Our hardware load balancers continuously monitor and audit all access logs for potentional intrusions.

 ### Vulnerability